 Medical marijuana is also reported to be helpful in the treatment of neuropathic pain, which is common in sufferers of dystonia.
 A 2018 article that was published in the Cleveland Clinic Journal of Medicine revealed that medical cannabis could be effective in the treatment of neuropathy pain.
 Unlike other medications like opioids that are used in treating chronic pain, medical marijuana has mild side effects which typically last for just a few hours.
 Several studies that were carried out between 2005 and 2010 have also revealed that inhaled cannabis were extremely beneficial for patients with neuropathy pains caused by other diseases.
 It can therefore be argued that although medical marijuana cannot cure dystonia, it can eliminate the pain by causing muscles to unclench and relax to the point where severe disability can be prevented.

 More so, the antiemetic, analgesic and appetite-stimulating properties of medical marijuana equally makes it to be effective in treating some other symptoms of dystonia like nausea and loss of appetite.
 In addition, the antispasmodic properties of medical marijuana also helps in counteracting the involuntary movements that go along with dystonia.

 How To Get Medical Marijuana

-If you are a resident of a legal state interested in trying medical marijuana to treat Dystonia or other medical conditions, you will first need to consult with a certified doctor in order to get a medical marijuana card.
+Interested in trying medical marijuana to treat Dystonia or other medical conditions?
 To get started, simply fill out the MMJ patient registration form, press submit and a physician or clinic representative will contact you as available.